ossec/ossec-docs/docs/syntax/head_ossec_config.localfile.rst

 /var/ossec/etc/shared/agent.conf and used within the <ossec_config> or
 <agent_config> tags.

-XML except to show location:
+XML excerpt to show location:

 .. code-block:: xml